klevan/klevan.github.io/cv/index.md

 2006-2008 Tufts University: Organisms and Populations

-* Taught lab sections with 26 students.
+* Taught introductory biology lab sections.
 Labs explore the field of organismal biology, with emphasis on major disciplines within the field (i.e. microscopy, taxonomy, bioinformatics, genetics, evolution, physiology, and anatomy).